Nine Inch Nails

 "Got me a big old d*ck and I like to have fun.
 Held against your forehead I'll make you suck it.
 Maybe I'll put a hole in your head, you know just for the f*ck of it.
 I can reduce you if I want.
 I can devour."

 Reznor upped the ante on rock stars who smashed guitars by demolishing several at once, as well as drum kits, synths, and anything else he could get his hands on.
-Fans in the crowd would take part in the ritual violence, fighting each other and throwing liquids at the exposed electric cables on stage.
+Fans in the crowd took part in the ritualistic violence, fighting each other and throwing liquids at the exposed electric cables on stage.

 The popularity of Nine Inch Nails surged while the devil smiled in agreement.
-The Downward Spiral (1994), a semi-autobiographical concept album about a man descending into madness and suicide, reached number 2 on the US charts.
-The Fragile (1999), a 104 minute long opus about a wretched man failing to put his tormented life in order, was an unlikely number 1.
+The Downward Spiral (1994), a semi-autobiographical concept album about a man descending into madness and suicidal ideation, reached number 2 on the US charts.
+The Fragile (1999), a 104 minute long opus about a wretched creature failing to put his life in order, was an unlikely number 1.

-Furious industrial purists dispute whether Nine Inch Nails are truthfully a part of the genre because Reznor fused the sound with the catchy hooks of synth-pop, the luxurious tones of ambient, and the abrasive guitars of rock into his own caustic barrel of metallic noise; introducing the style to millions, his distinctive take on industrial was a rising tide that lifted all boats.
-Ministry scored a platinum album with Psalm 69 (1992) and Reznor's protege Marilyn Manson reached the summit of the US album charts on two separate occassions.
+Furious industrial purists dispute whether Nine Inch Nails are truthfully a part of the genre because Reznor incorporated the catchy hooks of synth-pop, the luxurious tones of ambient, and the abrasive guitars of rock into his own caustic barrel of metallic noise.
+However, he undoubtedly introduced an industrial-like sound to millions of listeners with a distinctive panache that served as a rising tide that lifted all boats.
+For example, Ministry subsequently scored a platinum album with Psalm 69 (1992) and Reznor's protege, Marilyn Manson, reached the summit of the US album charts on two separate occassions.

-Despite commercialising a genre that was once considered "anti-music" due to its rejection of melody and harmony, the crossover between industrial and synth-pop/new wave is well-established.
-Ministry's first album was synth-pop and the English band Chris & Cosey emerged from the rubble of the pioneering Throbbing Gristle to work in the genre.
+Despite being criticised for commercialising a genre that was once considered 'anti-music' due to its rejection of melody and harmony, the crossover between industrial and synth-pop/new wave is well-established.
+Ministry's first album, With Sympathy (1983), was a synth-pop release and the English band, Chris & Cosey, emerged from the rubble of the pioneering industrial giant Throbbing Gristle to excel in the '80s.

-Ultimately, Trent Reznor combined his various influences to express a tumultuous inner life, proving that music is capable of representing mental states such as longing, isolation, nihilism, wrath, and paranoia.
-He pushed the boundaries of what music can do in a way that was both artistically deserving and deeply meaningful to a large number of people.
-If you can handle it, listen to his work to discover why so many cared so much.
+Ultimately, Trent Reznor combined his various influences to express a disturbed inner life, proving that music is capable of representing mental states such as longing, isolation, nihilism, wrath, and paranoia, as well as relatively simple concepts such as love and hate.
+He pushed the boundaries of what music could do in a way that was both artistically deserving and deeply meaningful to a large number of people.
+If you can handle it, listen to his work to discover why so many people cared so much.

 Skills